-An eviction is the process of obtaining a court order to remove a tenant and other occupants from a rental property.
-The landlord or owner can evict someone from his or her property after receiving a court order.
-The tenant, who is renting the property from the landlord, and any other occupants can be evicted.
-In Massachusetts, it is illegal for a landlord, on his or her own, to remove tenants and occupants and their belongings from a rented apartment, room, or home without first getting a court order.
+An eviction is the process of getting a court order to remove a tenant and other occupants from a rental property.
+The landlord or owner can evict someone from their property after receiving a court order.
+The tenant and any other occupants can be evicted.
+In Massachusetts, it is illegal for a landlord, on their own, to remove tenants and occupants and their belongings from a rented apartment, room, or home without first getting a court order.
 The court case that a landlord files to get a court order is called summary process (the legal term for an eviction).
 The court order that allows a landlord to evict a tenant is called an execution.
-Even after a landlord gets an execution, only a sheriff or constable can move a tenant and his or her belongings out of the property.
+Even after a landlord gets an execution, only a sheriff or constable can move a tenant and their belongings out of the property.